-You create a traditional expression and your own unique style with the oval wash-basin, double-handle mixer tap, raised edges and framed mirrors that remind of turn of the century design.
+You create a traditional expression and your own unique style with the oval wash-basin, raised edges and framed mirrors that remind of turn of the century design.

 The smooth-running drawers with pull-out stop, open all the way for a good overview without falling out.